MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/live-xbl-overview.md

 See [Introduction to Xbox Live APIs](../api-ref/xsapi/live-introduction-to-xbox-live-apis.md).

-## Join the Creators or ID program
+## Joining the Creators or ID program

 The following guides can help you get started with Xbox Live development, regardless of whether you are a UWP or Xbox console developer.
 There are also guides for getting setup with game engines.